onecommons/unfurl/docs/jsonschema.rst

   apiVersion: VERSION
   kind: Manifest
+  # the context will be merged with the corresponding context in the project config:
+  context:
+    inputs:
+    locals:
+      attributes:
+      schema:
+        properties:
+         name1:
+           type: string
+           default
+        required:
+    secrets:
+      attributes:
+      schema:
+    environment:
+    instances:
+    connections:

   imports:
     name: # manifest to represent as a resource
       file: # if is missing, manifest must declared in local config